AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 ## Publishing

-- Native PDF publishing continues indefinitely, if the DITA content has a weblink without having scope as external.
+- Native PDF publishing continues indefinitely, if the DITA content has a weblink without having scope as `external`.
 (26434)
 - Publishing of Native PDFs and AEM sites stalls and gets queued, when there are errors in the content.
 (26516)
--
+- When creating a new baseline with a large number of labels, it causes the labels loader to fail and prevents the labels from being fetched.
+(16232)
+- When generating AEM Site pages with titles containing multiple words with spaces, the map title is displayed with hyphens in place of spaces.
+(27903)

 ## Review